By LARRY SWEDROE

 Another explanation for active managers’ poor performance is that perhaps emerging and small-cap markets are not as informationally inefficient as Wall Street wants you to believe.

 There’s one last point we need to cover.
-Passive investing doesn’t win because active managers are dumb.
+The reason passive investing wins isn’t because active managers are dumb.
 As John Bogle points out with his costs matters hypothesis, you don’t need the markets to be efficient for passive investing to be the winning strategy.
 It’s simple math.
 It’s the greater costs of active management that are the cause of its underperformance.

 Remember this the next time you hear the pitch about active investing being the winner’s game in inefficient markets like small stocks and emerging market stocks.